 Furthermore, the wizard world is full of Fantastic Racism and any wizard who wants to marry a non-wizard has to give up their powers.

 The Young Ones: Granted, Thatcherís Britain was pretty crapsack in Real Life, but not nearly as surreal and comedic.
 EVERYONE in this universe is at best an abject moron, and at worst also an abject bastard.
 The employment classifieds of the newspaper are always completely blank.
 All of the policemen are miserably thick, some of them to the point that they donít even demonstrate normal human thought processes.
 Army sieges, avoidable plane crashes, and full-blown street riots — in residential areas, no less — are everyday occurrences.
 Oh, and a half-psychotic young man with a lengthy history of violence and destruction is not only allowed to walk the streets, but is enrolled in a pre-med program.
 Yikes.
 Just yikes.

 Star Trek: Deep Space Nine episode the "Quickening" showed a planet the Jem'Hadar decided to make an example of.
-Not only was the placed blasted into the stone age, but the people of the planet were given a genetic diease called the Blight.
-All are born with it, anyone who do not take their own lives first die to it.
-One man, being treated well because the Blight was in it's final stages, said that he was glad to of bathed and slept in a bed for the first time in his LIFE.
+Not only was the placed blasted into the stone age, but the people of the planet were given a genetic disease called the Blight.
+All are born with it-anyone who does not take their own lives first dies of it.
+One man, being treated well because the Blight was in it's final stages, said that he was glad to have bathed and slept in a bed for the first time in his LIFE.

-Low Winter Sun begins with two policemen brutally murdering a colleague - one for revenge, the to cover his own ass from an impending Internal Affairs investigation.
+Low Winter Sun begins with two policemen brutally murdering a colleague-one for revenge, the other to cover his own ass from an impending Internal Affairs investigation.
 This is set against the hellish wastelands of modern Detroit, rife with corruption and drug trafficking.